Real-time bushfire alerting with Complex Event Processing in Apache Flink on Amazon EMR and IoT sensor network

 In our implementation, we have chosen to send out an alert when the fire spreads to five connected nodes.
 But in reality, the number of nodes the fire spreads to before we send out an alert must be carefully chosen.
 A logical diagram of this particular pattern is shown in Figure 6.
 Finally, in response to this potential bushfire, an alert email is published to SNS and it delivers the email to the service’s subscribers.
 A sample SNS alert email is shown below in Figure 7.

 Figure 6.
 The logical pattern diagram for predicting the bushfire

 Figure 7.
 A sample Amazon SNS email alert to notify a potential bushfire and its traversing path

 Real-time visualisation of the potential bushfire spread over time

 Figure 8.
-A sample bushfire heat-map visualisation from Amazon Elasticsearch Services
+A sample bushfire heat-map visualisation from Amazon OpenSearch Services